Blog Customer FeedbackWhat Is a Customer Advisory Board? Benefits, Steps, and FAQs

 What is a customer advisory board?

-A customer advisory board (CAB) is a group of key customers that a business invites into meetings to give them feedback about the product or service and the overall impression of a brand and where it is going.
+A customer advisory board (CAB) is a group of key customers that a business invites to meet on a regular basis - typically twice a year - to share feedback about the product, the company, and where both are heading.

 The benefits of a customer advisory board